rafiqul713/Travelling-Salesman/README.md

 # Travelling salesman problem
+The Travelling Salesman Problem (TSP) is the problem of finding the shortest and most efficient route for a person to take given a list of specific destinations.
+It is a well-known algorithmic problem in the fields of computer science.
+This problem can be solved using the Graph data structures.
+This problem is handled at much higher complexity in modern world with lots of maps and mapping applications.

 1. Create and display a simple graph with N nodes where the nodes.
 2. Display a help menu and the user can interact with that.
 3. Add new node in the graph and asking user to input distances to